Questions?

 Asylum Petitions

-McGregor handles both affirmative and defensive asylum cases.
-If you feel you may have an asylum claim, we encourage you to consult an immigration lawyer as soon as possible, as most asylum petitions must be filed within one year of entering the country.
+McGregor represents clients in both affirmative and defensive asylum cases.
+If you believe you may qualify for asylum, it’s important to speak with an immigration attorney as soon as possible, as most asylum applications must be filed within one year of your arrival in the United States.
+Our team can evaluate your situation, explain your options, and guide you through each step of the asylum process.

 Immigration Appeals